himelty/himelty/README.md

 - 👋 Hi, I’m @himelty
-- 👀 I’m interested in ...interlined
+- 👀 I’m interested in ...interlinked
-- 🌱 I’m currently learning ...interlined
+- 🌱 I’m currently learning ...interlinked
-- 💞️ I’m looking to collaborate on ...interlined
+- 💞️ I’m looking to collaborate on ...interlinked
-- 📫 How to reach me ...interlined
+- 📫 How to reach me ...interlinked

 <!---
 himelty/himelty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.